 OWF is time limited - 36 months (lifetime limit) under Ohio law.
 Each county has developed hardship exemptions that would allow assistance groups to remain on OWF for a longer period of time.
 Athens County Department of Job and Family Services has a committee to review each case as the assistance group approaches the 36 month time limit.
 This committee makes the recommendation of which cases meet the hardship exemption.

-Eligibility: The OWF program requires completing an "Application for Cash, Medical and Food Assistance" and a face-to-face interview with an caseworker.
+Eligibility: The OWF program requires completing an "Application for Cash, Medical and Food Assistance" and a face-to-face interview with a caseworker.
 Applications can also be completed online.
 Face-to-face interviews are held at the initial application and every 12 months.
-In addition, six months after a face-to-face interview, clients must complete the Cash and Food Assistance Interim Report.
+In addition, six months after a face-to-face interview, will recieve via mail the Cash and Food Assistance Interim Report.

 There must be a child in need; or a woman without any other children must be in her sixth month of pregnancy.
 A child's home must be with a parent, specified relative, custodian or legal guardian.
 The OWF program does not have a resource limitation.
 In fact, resources, liquid or non-liquid, do not affect eligibility for OWF.
 Verification of age, citizenship, and identity must be completed before any individual, adult or child, is eligible to be included in the assistance group.

 The Work Experience Program (WEP)

 Those who receive Ohio Works First (OWF) cash benefits and/or SNAP aka Food Assistance may be required to participate in a work activity intended to help prepare them for future employment.